maptopixel/WeatheR/readme.md

 * getHistoryForLocationsWU.R - use for downloading and processing (aggregating) Weather Underground data.
 Data are downloaded (and cached) as JSON files and processed in the same step.

-* getLocationsWU.R - creates a spatial dataset of personal weather station points from the WU api
+* getLocationsWU.R - creates a spatial dataset of personal weather station points from the WU API

 * arealInterpolation.R - computes the weighted mean of polygon attribute values, where weighting is based on area contribution